Italian hot dog: Locations

 The restaurants that serve Italian hot dogs are mainly based in New Jersey.
 Jimmy Buff's restaurant is based in Kenilworth.
 Another branch of the restaurant was open in West Orange.
 Joe Joe's Italian Hot Dog in Toms River serves Italian hot dogs as well.
 Charlie's Famous Italian Hot Dogs in Kenilworth also serves Italian hot dog.
-Dickie Dee's based in Newark, Tommy's Italian Sausage based in Elizabeth, New Jersey, and St. Anselm, based in the borough of Brooklyn in New York also serves Italian hot dogs.
+Dickie Dee's based in Newark, Tommy's Italian Sausage based in Elizabeth, New Jersey, Carmine’s Pizza based in Netcong, New Jersey and St. Anselm, based in the borough of Brooklyn in New York also serves Italian hot dogs.

 History

 James "Buff" Racioppi, founder of Jimmy Buff's in Newark, New Jersey, invented the Italian hot dog in 1932.
-The hot dog while indeed was invented by Jimmy Buff, his, Mary Racioppi first made the dish.
+The hot dog while indeed was invented by Jimmy Buff, his wife Mary Racioppi first made the dish.
 Mary had made the Italian hot dogs for Jimmy and his friends while they were playing cards, where Jimmy Buff coincidentally got his nickname “Buff” from, because of the way he played his cards at the card table, translated from Italian to English he was nicknamed “Buff”.
 The hot dog was so popular amongst Jimmy's close friends inside and outside of the card table and relatives that Jimmy and his family had made the restaurant known as Jimmy Buff's.
 The Italian hot dog was one of the first dishes in the menu.
 In no time the dish became the centerpiece of the restaurant and had become a customer favorite.
 Even to this day over 80 years later the Italian hot dog along with its contemporary the Italian sausage is still widely popular at Jimmy Buff's and even take turns outselling each other.
 The original restaurant in Newark had shut down, but there have been other restaurants run by Jimmy's family and other practitioners in the art of the Italian hot dog that are still keeping the Italian hot dog meal alive.